Abaqulusi Local Municipality elections: December 2000 election

 The following table shows the results of the 2000 election.

 March 2006 election

 The following table shows the results of the 2006 election.

 May 2011 election

 The following table shows the results of the 2011 election.

 August 2016 election

 The following table shows the results of the 2016 election.

 August 2016 to November 2021 by-elections

 In a by election held in March 2019 the ANC won a ward previously held by the IFP, reconstituting the council as follows:

 November 2021 election

 The following table shows the results of the 2021 election.

 By-elections from November 2021

 The following by-elections were held to fill vacant ward seats in the period from November 2021.

 After the death of the previous IFP councillor in a car accident, a by-election was held on 30 November.
 The IFP candidate improved the party's showing, increasing their vote share from 34% to 59%.

+After the resignation of the ward 8 councillor, the resulting by-election saw the first electoral contest by the uMkhonto we Sizwe, which finished third, with 19%, behind the African National Congress (ANC) on 31%.
+The IFP retained the seat with 47%.